Target365/sdk-for-net/USERGUIDE.md

 ```
 ### Setup subscription transaction
 This example sets up a subscription transaction for one-click.
 After creation you can redirect the end-user to the one-click landing page by redirecting to http://betal.strex.no/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for PROD and http://strex-test.target365.io/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for TEST-environment.

+The end user subscription database is stored at your end and you must initiate rebilling.
+Please also note that it's your responsibility to give end users a welcome message and also identify how to unsubscribe to the service.
+Remember to get pre-approval of service from Strex before production.

 ![subscription sequence](https://github.com/Target365/sdk-for-net/raw/master/oneclick-subscription-flow.png "Subscription sequence diagram")

 ```C#
 var transaction = new StrexTransaction
 {